Note

 Train and convert a model¶

-We download one model from the :epkg:`ONNX Zoo` but the model could be trained and produced by another converter library.
+We download one model from the ONNX Zoo but the model could be trained and produced by another converter library.

 import pprint